mayphus/codex.el/README.md

 ## Usage

 1. Install the file into your `load-path`.
-2. Ensure `vterm` is available; `codex-run` requires it.
+2. Ensure `vterm` is available; `codex` requires it.
 3. Optionally set `codex-cli-executable`, `codex-default-arguments`, or `codex-buffer-name`.
-4. Run `M-x codex-run` to launch or resume the Codex terminal buffer.
+4. Run `M-x codex` to launch or resume the Codex terminal buffer.

 Requires Emacs 27.1+ and the `vterm` package.